rednafi/rednafi.com/content/about.md

 He focuses on system architecture, performance tuning, networking, data analysis, databases, and API design.
-In his spare time, he is an open-source contributor, a long-form content consumer, and serves as a clamorous pontificator of software lifecycle on his website, [rednafi.com].
+In his spare time, he is an open-source contributor, a long-form content consumer, and serves as a clamorous pontificator of software ecology on his website, [rednafi.com].

 ## Gateways